tracel-ai/burn/contributor-book/src/guides/onnx-to-burn-conversion-tool.md

 `<operation>Node`.
 For the `Squeeze` operation, we defined a [struct called `SqueezeNode`](https://github.com/tracel-ai/burn/blob/9c5b07c833865bff7f82431001076a33d0d8729c/crates/burn-import/src/burn/node/squeeze.rs#L8) that holds necessary information about the input tensor, output tensor, and axes for the operation.
+**If implementing a unary or binary operation, please see note below.**

 The core of integrating a new operation involves implementing the `NodeCodegen` trait for your node.
 This trait defines how the node generates code during the graph compilation process.
 The